SoCoDeN/Simulation/index.md

 1. Click `Details` next to the failed job
 2. Click `Run script` to view the output of the QC checks

+If the QC script fails, we will work with you until your data pass all QC criteria.
+To fix any issues that arise:
+1. Correct the data files on your local copy of your forked repo
+2. Add your updated data files to the staging area and commit your changes
+3. Push your local repo to your remote fork

+This pull request will automatically update when your forked repo changes.

+_make sure your changes are on the same branch as the one you used to create this pull request_

 ---
 <p align="right">
     <img src="./images/NIH_NIMH_Master_Logo_2Color.png" alt="nimh" width="200"/>